- Schedule and Repertoire

 Voice students in grades 6-8 may take part in the Melodia ensemble group geared toward developing young voices.
 The ensemble meets weekly after school.
 Contact the SVSS Education office for more information.

-The Middle School Honor Orchestra is intended for students in grades 6-8 who have been studying their instrument in their Middle School’s orchestra program or privately and are looking for an extra challenge.
+Sinfonia, formerly the Middle School Honor Orchestra, is intended for students in grades 6-9 who have been studying their instrument in their school’s orchestra program or privately and are looking for an extra challenge.
 This program is intended to prepare students for the Advanced Chamber Orchestra or entrance into the School of Music Core Program.
 Teacher recommendation is required.
-Contact your school music teacher or the SVSS Education office for more information
+Contact your school music teacher or the SVSS Education office for more information.

 Outreach program includes high school vocal ensemlbes and the Advanced Chamber Orchestra and elementary school string program.
 These groups are taught by School of Music faculty with the cooperation and assistance of the school music teachers.
 As these outreach programs are run in conjunction with the Blaine County School District, no fees are charged for the classes and students may qualify for an elective credit through Wood River High School.